 How to make a complaint

-We have a statutory and non-statutory complaints procedure; these are attached below for your information:
+We have a statutory and non-statutory complaints procedures as follows:

 The Local Government and Social Care Ombudsman